 Le Mémorial de Caen – A Normandy Museum

 The Caen Memorial Museum, Centre for History and Peace (Le Mémorial de Caen) is built on a blockhouse used by German troops during the Second World War.
 The bunker has recently been opened up as part of the museum.
-There’s a lot to see in this Normandy museum and a minimum of half a day is recommended but to immerse yourself fully you can spend a full day here.
+There’s a lot to see in this Normandy museum and a minimum of half a day is recommended.
+However, to immerse yourself fully you could spend a full day here.
 The museum covers the events leading up to the Second World War and how the conflict unfolded.
 There’s also a section on the D-Day landings and the Battle of Normandy.
 Visitors can also learn about other conflicts such as the Cold War and the Vietnam War.
 If you are visiting Normandy to explore some of the D-Day landing sites, the museum is a very good place to start.

 You can download an app, purchase an audio guide or, alternatively, just wander round watching films, reading display boards, looking at exhibits and photographs.
 History will come to life before you as you walk through the decades of conflict since the Second World War.

 The museum is open 7 days a weeks although check opening times on the website.
 It closes for part of January and opening times differ throughout the year.
 From April through to September it’s open from 9am to 7pm.
 There’s plenty of free parking together with a restaurant, snack bar, gift shop as well as various places to sit throughout the museum.
 Information about the snack bar and restaurant is here.
 It costs 19,80€ for a single ticket but family tickets cost 51€.
 A family ticket allows 2 adults and at least one child (under 18) entry although there’s no limit on the number of children.
 If you want to see other Normandy sites such as Arromanches 360 circular cinema or Cité de la Mer in Cherbourg (a nautical and maritime museum), then there are packages available for joint tickets.
+Prices correct in 2019.